“Happy Birthday,” arranged for the Goin’ Band from Raiderland by Matthew Ramirez

 Matthew Ramirez

 Embark on a musical odyssey with Matthew Ramirez, a talented composer and trombonist whose passion for music knows no bounds.
-Currently studying at Texas Tech University, Matthew is pursuing dual majors in Music Education and Composition, under the mentorship of Dr. Hideki Isoda and Dr. Peter Fischer.
+A graduate of Texas Tech University, Ramirez holds a Bachelor’s Degree in Music Education and Music Composition.
+During his time at Texas Tech, Ramirez studied with great composers, such as Dr. Hideki Isoda, Dr. Peter Fischer, and Dr. John Boyle.

-Born in Fort Hood, Texas, Matthew’s musical career owes its start to the U.S. Military, specifically his dad’s relocation to Fort Drum, New York.
-While living off base in the small village of West Carthage, Matthew found a love of music in his middle school band.
+Born in Fort Hood, Texas, Ramirez’s musical career owes its start to the U.S. Military, specifically his dad’s relocation to Fort Drum, New York.
+While living off base in the small village of West Carthage, Ramirez found a love of music in his middle school band.
 Under the teachings of Mr. Marvin Zehr and Ms. Maressa Badour, Matthew soon found himself not only in love with playing music, but writing it too.
-Matthew owes much of his success to the encouragement and guidance of Mr. Zehr and Ms. Badour.
+Matthew owes much of his success to the encouragement and guidance of Mr. Zehr and Ms. Badour, who consistently pushed and encouraged him to pursue his musical curiosity.
 His musical endeavors were only exacerbated further during his time at James Madison High School in San Antonio, where he was given many writing opportunities from then directors Philip Flynn, Michael Reynolds, and Wesley Perkins.

-Matthew's compositional expertise spans a diverse array of genres, showcasing a remarkable ability to craft enchanting pieces for Wind Ensemble, Orchestra, Trombone Choir, chamber groups, and film scoring.
-His compositions have found a home within the repertoire of the Texas Tech Symphonic Wind Ensemble, University Symphony Orchestra, and Trombone Choir, earning recognition for their innovation and emotional depth.
+Ramirez’s compositional expertise spans a diverse array of genres, showcasing a remarkable ability to craft enchanting pieces for Wind Ensemble, Orchestra, Trombone Choir, chamber groups, and film scoring.
+His compositions have found a home within the repertoire of the Texas Tech Symphonic Wind Ensemble, University Symphony Orchestra, and Trombone Choir.

-During the summer months, Matthew takes on the role of conductor for a community band, a tradition culminating in the annual Steubing Ranch Independence Day Concert.
+Outside of performance and writing, Ramirez takes on the role of conductor for a community band.
+As founder and director of The North East Wind Symphony of San Antonio, Texas, Ramirez is expanding the community music opportunities in the northeast of San Antonio.
 This commitment to community engagement highlights Matthew's dedication to fostering a love for music beyond the academic realm.

 Join Matthew on his musical expedition, where each note weaves a story of passion, dedication, and the timeless beauty of sound.